YFan1997/Baby-sitting-bioinformatics/terms.md

-# Teminology in bioinformatics and genetics world
+# Teminologies in bioinformatics and genetics world
 > this page is my notes of some terminologies, more focusing on biological aspect

 ## Cis-regulatory elements